Committees

 Finance and Audit Committee charter PDF Icon

-• Developed the OMA’s 2023 operating and capital budget
+• Oversight and input into the development of the OMA’s 2024 operating and capital budget

 Members